-Felder: You’d think it’s some obvious crockpots who are requesting these kinds of prenups, but these couples look like perfectly normal at first.
+Felder: You’d think it’s some obvious crackpots who are requesting these kinds of prenups, but these couples look like perfectly normal at first.

 What are the more "normal" things couples are negotiating?

 Foley: Prenups are hard.
-[Laughs] I don’t think people like to talk about money.
+[Laughs.]
+I don’t think people like to talk about money.
 One of the hardest parts of a prenup is for everybody to get comfortable discussing money.
-But if you come in and just say, "Look, I've made x amount of money as a single person, and I'd really like to protect it, I'll say to you, “You don’t need a prenup.
+But if you come in and just say, "Look, I've made X amount of money as a single person, and I'd really like to protect it, I'll say to you, “You don’t need a prenup.
 You had that under New York law as separate property, just keep it in a separate account and don’t touch it.
-It wouldn’t go into the martial pot."
+It wouldn’t go into the marital pot."

-Ever talked people out of of something you felt was unconscionable?
+Ever talked people out of something you felt was unconscionable?

 Foley: In some of these cheating cases, what happens depends on who files for divorce.
 So, “If she starts sleeping with the pool boy and she dumps and leaves me, why should I have to pay her all this money?
 She should get less.”
 Well, I'll say I can’t do that.
 What if he's beating her?
 You can’t prohibit somebody from filing for divorce, and you can’t prohibit someone from going to the police.
 But these are the kind of things that people start to talk about when their emotions take over.